Get full access

 Sourcing & Outreach

-In a Lightspeed study, we found that hires tend to come from what we refer to as “Happy Thirds”: 1/3 sourced (outbound outreach), 1/3 inbound (job boards & applicants), 1/3 referrals (candidates referred by existing employees).
-In order to maximize your potential for finding the right candidates, we recommend spreading out your engagement channels through job boards, referral programs, team sourcing efforts, a built out employment page on your website, and potentially outsourced recruiting agencies.
+In a Lightspeed study, we discovered that new hires often come from what we call the "Happy Thirds": 1/3 are sourced through outbound outreach, 1/3 come from inbound sources such as job boards and applicants, and 1/3 are referrals from existing employees.
+To ensure you find the right candidates, we recommend using various engagement channels such as job boards, referral programs, team sourcing efforts, a well-developed employment page on your website, and possibly utilizing outsourced recruiting agencies.

 Outbound Outreach

-All companies should implement an automated outreach tool to maximize their efforts.
+We believe all companies should implement an automated outreach tool to maximize their efforts.

 Job Boards & Applicants